Introduction

 Now create a new user and database using the following command:

-createuser testuser createdb
+createuser testuser

-testdb -O testuser psql testdb
+createdb testdb -O testuser

 Change the role and password using the following command.
 The \q is used to quite from the shell.